EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Abstract

 \section{Abstract}

-In the realm of multimodal research, numerous studies leverage substantial image-text pairs to conduct modal alignment learning, transforming Large Language Models (LLMs) into Multimodal LLMs and excelling in a variety of visual-language tasks.
-The prevailing methodologies primarily fall into two categories: self-attention-based and cross-attention-based methods.
-While self-attention-based methods offer superior data efficiency due to their simple MLP architecture, they often suffer from lower computational efficiency due to concatenating visual and textual tokens as input for LLM.
-Conversely, cross-attention-based methods, although less data-efficient due to additional learnable parameters, exhibit higher computational efficiency by avoiding long sequence input for LLM.
-To address these trade-offs, we introduce the Data-\textbf{E}fficient and Compute-\textbf{E}fficient \textbf{M}ultimodal \textbf{L}arge \textbf{L}anguage \textbf{M}odel (\textbf{EE-MLLM}).
-Without introducing additional modules or learnable parameters, EE-MLLM achieves both data and compute efficiency.
+Recent advancements in Multimodal Large Language Models (MLLMs) have demonstrated satisfactory performance across various vision-language tasks.
+Current approaches for vision and language interaction fall into two categories: self-attention-based and cross-attention-based methods.
+However, both approaches present inherent limitations, forcing a trade-off between data and computational efficiency.
+To address this issue, we introduce the Data-\textbf{E}fficient and Compute-\textbf{E}fficient \textbf{MLLM} (\textbf{EE-MLLM}).
 Specifically, we modify the original self-attention mechanism in MLLM to a composite attention mechanism.
-This mechanism has two key characteristics: 1) Eliminating the computational overhead of self-attention within visual tokens to achieve compute efficiency, and 2) Reusing the weights on each layer of LLM to facilitate effective modality alignment between vision and language for data efficiency.
+This mechanism has two key characteristics: 1) eliminating the computational overhead of self-attention among visual tokens to achieve \textbf{compute efficiency}, and 2) reusing the weights from each layer of LLM to facilitate effective vision-language modality alignment for \textbf{data efficiency}.
+As a result, EE-MLLM significantly outperforms Flamingo with limited training data, and reduces the prefilling time to 79 ms on an H800 GPU, compared to LLaVA's 277 ms. To further investigate the efficiency of EE-MLLM, we present a training-free variant named EE-MLLM-F, which reduces the computation cost of self-attention-based method without additional training.
 Experimental results demonstrate the effectiveness of EE-MLLM across a range of benchmarks, including general-purpose datasets like MMBench and SeedBench, as well as fine-grained tasks such as TextVQA and DocVQA.